 Plant Windows for Growing Plants Indoors

-Transforming an existing picture window does involve some construction steps and expense.
-It can’t be done in a rental property without first getting permission from your landlord.
+Transforming an existing picture window does involve some construction steps and expense, and it can’t be done in a rental property without permission from your landlord.
 The ideal thing would be to incorporate a plant window into the construction of a new home.

 Open plant windows are different from normal plant windows because plants grow in a large box or container that is deeper than a normal windowsill.
 The container extends the entire breadth of the window.